mrkmg/TwitchChatinator/README.md

 ------------

 Binaries
-- Download the Installer or ZIP from [My Blog](https://mrkmg.com/chatinator)
+- Download the Installer or ZIP from [Chatinator](https://microapp.co/twitch-chatinator/)

 Build yourself
 - Download or Clone this repository.